Uplifting BIPOC journalists,

 empowering their audiences

-ALTAVOZ LAB mentors, trains and uplifts BIPOC reporters to pitch, produce and publish impactful local accountability reporting projects at community outlets that serve Black, Indigenous, immigrant and other communities of color in the U.S. Our goal is to nurture journalists of color who are well prepared to report on their communities and to create a robust talent pipeline of the best and brightest BIPOC journalists.
+ALTAVOZ LAB mentors, trains and uplifts reporters from underrepresented communities to pitch, produce and publish impactful and collaborative local accountability and service oriented reporting projects at community outlets (this includes those that serve Black, Indigenous, immigrant and other communities of color) focusing in areas of the country that have been historically underserved.
+Our goal is to nurture underrepresented journalists who are well prepared to report on their communities and to create a robust local talent pipeline.
+We want reporters to stay where they are, deepen their expertise, and serve the communities that they know best.

 Neglected and Exposed: Toxic air lingers in a Texas Latino community, revealing failures in state’s air monitoring system